-In order to update the UniFi Network Controller via APT, it is necessary to create source files or edit lines in an existing sources.list file with Linux text editors: vi or nano.
-That is the most common method for package updates and installs for these operating systems.
-The repo structure should be permanent, but if there are any changes they will be pointed out in the UniFi Network Controller software version release posts, found in the Community.
+In order to update the UniFi Network application via APT, it is necessary to create source files or edit lines in an existing sources.list file with Linux text editors: vi or nano.
+The repo structure should be permanent, but if there are any changes they will be pointed out in the UniFi Network software version release posts, found in the Release section of the Community.

 1. Install required packages before you begin with the following command: